Gwen-Herissant/GwenaelleHerissant_12_03022023/README.md

 So make sure the url in your browser is as follow :
 `http://localhost:3000/user/12` or `http://localhost:3000/user/18` (your localhost may not be `3000`, change it accordingly)

+### 3.2 Responsive

+As requested, the page is responsive for 1024x780 screens and larger.

+Part of the responsive layout is managed with Javascript, meaning you will have to reload your page after resizing your screen, to actually see the resized version of the page.